alerta/alerta-docs/api/reference.rst

 Search alerts
 ~~~~~~~~~~~~~

-Searches for alerts using alert attributes or a mongo-type query parameter to
+Find alerts using various alert attributes or a mongo-type query parameter to
 filter results.

 ::